Classroom Culture: Procedures

 - Think about the different spaces in the room.
 What do children need to know to use them safely and successfully?
 Examples include: How to work in stations/centers, how to use the classroom library, how to sit on the rug.

 - List processes and transitions children need to know how to do.
 Examples include: How to line up and move through the hallways, how to move from the rug to independent reading, how to work together in a small group.

-- Reflect on your own goals and expectations for your students and classroom and use this information to choose which procedures to teach and when to teach them.
+- Reflect on your own goals and expectations for your children and classroom and use this information to choose which procedures to teach and when to teach them.

-Think about the challenges that your students encounter on a daily basis, specifically the ones that result in the loss of instructional time.
+Think about the challenges that your children encounter on a daily basis, specifically the ones that result in the loss of instructional time.

 Checklist of Classroom Procedures

 Procedures promote independence and minimize confusion and transition times.
 Here is a list of procedures to model and teach in your classroom.
 Look through the list to determine where you might need to create a new procedure or re-teach an existing procedure.